PowFPS1/WiiMedic/README.md

 1. Pull the SD card out, stick it in your PC
 2. Open `WiiMedic_Report.txt`
-3. Paste it wherever — Reddit, GBAtemp, Discord, wherever you're getting help
+3. Paste it wherever you're getting help

 The report is designed to be readable by people who aren't experts, but detailed enough that people who are can use it.